satyakonmsft/skype-docs/Skype/Trusted-Application-API/docs/Trusted_Application_API_GeneralReference.md

 ---
-title: Enabling communications services for the cloud
+title: Enabling communication services for the cloud
 ---
 # Enabling communications services for the cloud